bioinfo-core-BGU/neatseq-flow/docs/source/cheat_sheet.rst

 Example::

     Merge_files:
-        module:         merge
+        module:         Import
         script_path:

 Advanced mode
 ----------------

-Define source and target slots and how to merge the files.
+Define source and target slots and how to concatenate the files.
 Attempts to guess information left out by the user.

-.. list-table:: ``merge`` parameters
+.. list-table:: ``Import`` parameters
    :header-rows: 1

    * - Parameter